QylinFly/role-permission/README.md

 If you are using a Laravel version lower than 5.2.28, and want a drop-in middleware to check permissions, check out our authorize package: https://github.com/Qylinfly/laravel-authorize

-Qylinfly is webdesign agency in Antwerp, Belgium.
-You'll find an overview of all our open source projects [on our website](https://Qylinfly.be/opensource).

-## Postcardware

-You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment you are required to send us a postcard from your hometown, mentioning which of our package(s) you are using.

-Our address is: Qylinfly, Samberstraat 69D, 2060 Antwerp, Belgium.

-The best postcards will get published on the open source page on our website.

 ## Install